nshawn4675/nshawn4675.github.io/_posts/2021-02-12-Number-of-Steps-to-Reduce-a-Number-to-Zero.md

 ---
 layout: post
 title: "[LeetCode February Challange] Day 12 - Number of Steps to Reduce a Number to Zero"
 date: 2021-02-12 00:00:00 +0800
-categories: jekyll update
+categories: LeetCode
-tags: [LeetCode, Easy, Bit Manipulation, Amazon, Google, Microsoft]
+tags: [Easy, Math, Bit Manipulation, Amazon, Google, Microsoft, C++]
 ---
 Given a non-negative integer <font color="red">num</font>, return the number of steps to reduce it to zero.
 If the current number is even, you have to divide it by 2, otherwise, you have to subtract 1 from it.